Data streams

 The pipeline is tested using the built-in simulator and the two helper functions defined below:

-from amaranth.sim import Simulator
+from amaranth.sim import Simulator, Period

 async def stream_get(ctx, stream):